pooltogether/pooltogether-pool-builder-ui/README.md

 This app is live [here](https://builder.pooltogether.com).

-You can easily deploy a PeriodicPrizePool with a SingleRandomWinner prize distribution strategy, or use a custom prize distribution strategy by entering in your own prize strategy contract address.
+You can easily deploy a PeriodicPrizePool with a SingleRandomWinner prize strategy, or use a custom prize strategy by entering in your own prize strategy contract address.

 To run the project against a local node you can use the [pooltogether-contracts](https://github.com/pooltogether/pooltogether-contracts/tree/version-3).
 With those contracts you can bootstrap a local Buidler EVM instance with test data so that you can develop the app locally.